AN IDEA OF IMPROVISATION ON THE LIBERTY BRIDGE

 frank, right?
 Forget that, even if it’s true,

-her neck I nosed a bottle-blue scarf she’d left
+I nosed a bottle-blue scarf she’d left

-smelled farewell before she high-heeled
+divined farewell before she high-heeled

 out the door?
 Before late sunlight outlined

-can’t imagine tears as more than waves
+can’t hear any tears as more than waves

 of salt water under the bridge of my glasses.